-The Bentham CL6-H is an enclosed spectral irradiance standard. calibrated at a distance of 5.5mm with respect to the front face of the device.
+The Bentham CL6-V is an enclosed spectral irradiance standard, designed for use with the Bentham rotating shadow band (RSB), operated in the vertical orientation.
+It is calibrated at a distance of XXXmm towards the source with respect to the front face of the device.

 This calibration is traceable to the NPL.
 Please refer to the accompanying certificate for calibration results.